Our Concept of a Structural Equation Model

 \[ \mu = F(I-A)^{-1}M\]

-— TypeEmpty placeholder for models that don't need an imply part.
+— TypeEmpty placeholder for models that don't need an implied part.
 (For example, models that only regularize parameters.)

 Constructor